Cochlear Implants

 For Children:

 Hybrid cochlear implants can help children who hear low frequencies but miss high ones, enabling them to hear a fuller sound spectrum.
-It supports language development, speech recognition, and distinguishes important high-pitched sounds like whistles or a child’s voice.
+It supports language development, and speech recognition, distinguishing important high-pitched sounds like whistles or a child’s voice.

 Benefits of Hybrid Cochlear Implants: